tomzox/ST_assembly/README.md

 The resource files `fa_en.rsc` and `fa_de.rsc` (containing definition of the menu and dialog boxes) were originally created using the DRI Resource Editor.
-For current updates I used the freely available tool "Interface" (by Gerd Hoeller, version 2.33 vom 03.10.1994).
-Unfortunately the tools do not support multiple columns as used in the "Shapes" menu, so I additionally used a hex-editor to patch X/Y coordinates.
+For current updates I used the freely available tool "Interface" (by Gerd Hoeller, version 2.33 released 03.10.1994).
+Unfortunately the tools do not support multiple columns as used in the "Shapes" menu, so I additionally used a hex-editor to patch X/Y coordinates of those menu entries.

 The assembly code was originally written for the "GST 68000 Macro Assembler A246V040".
 I still found a mention in a